syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDiagram/Connector.md

 ---
 title: Adding connectors in diagram control for Xamarin.iOS | Syncfusion
-description: Describes how to add connector,connection with port and node and it's appearance in diagram control for Xamarin.iOS
+description: Describes how to add connector,connection with node and it's appearance in diagram control for Xamarin.iOS
 platform: Xamarin.iOS
 control: SfDiagram
 documentation: UG